 The Court also has advisory jurisdiction available to the three Branches, which is governed in articles 171 to 177.
 Advisory opinions are non-binding and concern only matters under the Court’s purview.

 Guatemala is a democratic republic formed by the state organs set forth in the PCR.
 For administrative purposes, it is divided into twenty-two departments, which are each divided into municipalities.
-The departmental government is entrusted to a governor appointed by the President of the Republic and his duties are administrative only.
+The departmental government is entrusted to a governor appointed by the President of the Republic and his or her duties are only administrative.

 The municipal government is carried out in an autonomous manner and is exercised by a Municipal Council presided over by a Mayor, all members being elected by popular vote.
 The Municipal Code, decree 12-2002 of Congress sets forth in detail the competencies of municipalities.
 It is also worth mentioning that the transit authority is also under the purview of municipalities.

-The Executive Branch is headed by the President of the Republic.
+The Executive Branch is headed by the President of the Republic who also acts as Commander-in-Chief of the Guatemalan armed forces.
+The constitutional requirements to serve as President are to be a natural born citizen and to be at least forty years of age.
 The President is elected by the people through universal suffrage and absolute majority of votes for a single four-year term.
 Simple majority is required otherwise, there is a second round.
-The President always acts in conjunction with the Ministers, either in council, or separately with one or more of them.
+The President always acts in conjunction with the Ministers of State, either through the Council of Ministers, or separately with one or more of them.

-There is also the office of the Vice-President of the Republic, whereby in accordance with the PCR the Vice-President is entitled to exercise most of the powers of the President.
+There is also the office of the Vice-President of the Republic, whereby in accordance with the PCR the Vice-President is entitled to exercise mostly the same powers as the President.

 The Guatemalan legislative system is unicameral composed of 158 members.
 The Congress of the Republic is empowered to enact laws.
-Congressmen are elected directly by the people through universal suffrage for a term of four years and through electoral districts.
-Each Department constitutes an electoral district with a right to elect at least one congressman, subject to the number of inhabitants per district.
-In addition, each district elects an alternate congressman.
+Members of Congress are elected directly by the people through universal suffrage for a term of four years and through electoral districts.
+Each Department constitutes an electoral district with a right to elect at least one Member of Congress, subject to the number of inhabitants per district.
+In addition, each district elects an alternate congressperson.

-The Congress of the Republic divides the items on its agenda through working committees.
+The Congress of the Republic has two annual ordinary working periods, the first is from 14 January to 15 May and the second from 1 August to 30 November.
+It divides the items on its agenda through working committees.
 They constitute technical bodies, which can be ordinary, extraordinary or specific with a view to examining and studying bills and proposals.

 The Legislative Branch is governed by the Legislative Branch Law, decree 63-94 of Congress.
 Articles 21 to 45 of the Legislative Branch Law elaborate on their composition and functioning of the working committees.